juremaj/retinal-rl/README.md

 pip install sample-factory
 pip install vizdoom
 ```
+Note, you may require `sample-factory=1.121.4` on a server.
 We'll also need some other tools and libraries
 ```bash
 conda install -c conda-forge matplotlib pyglet imageio pip install pygifsicle